 The persons listed in the following table have been nominated by the Board for election as directors to serve until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified.
 All nominees currently serve as directors.
 Management has no reason to believe that any of the nominees will be unavailable for election.
 In the event a nominee is unable to serve on the Board, or will not serve for good cause, the proxy holders will have discretionary authority for the election of any person to the office of such nominee.
 Alternatively, the Board may elect to reduce the size of the Board.
+As previously disclosed, Freeman A. Hrabowski III is retiring from the Board at the Annual Meeting, and the Board thanks him for his years of service.

-The following table shows the names of all nominees, the principal occupation and business experience of each nominee during the last five years, and, as of the Record Date, the amount of McCormick common stock beneficially owned by each nominee, and the directors and executive officers of McCormick as a group, and the nature of such ownership.
+The following table shows the names of all nominees, the principal occupation and business experience of each nominee during the last five years, and, as of the Record Date, the amount of Common Stock beneficially owned by each nominee, and the directors and executive officers of McCormick as a group, and the nature of such ownership.
 Except as shown in the table or footnotes, no nominee or executive officer beneficially owns more than 1% of either class of McCormick Common Stock.